wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 1.9.2 =
+* Fix: issue with the src-set method.
+* Change: thumbnail size was reduced in the Retina dashboard.
+* Update: French translation.

 = 1.9.0 =
 * Fix: issues when using custom UPLOADS / WP_SITEURL constants.